naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/graphany_iclr25/README.md

 ```
 @inproceedings{graphany_iclr25,
 title = {Fully-inductive Node Classification on Arbitrary Graphs},
-author = {author = {Jianan Zhao and Zhaocheng Zhu and Mikhail Galkin and Hesham Mostafa and Michael M. Bronstein and Jian Tang}},
+author = {Jianan Zhao and Zhaocheng Zhu and Mikhail Galkin and Hesham Mostafa and Michael M. Bronstein and Jian Tang},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }